rmsk2/rustpwman/README.md

 ## Native

-Even though its main development platform is Linux/macOS `rustpwan` works on Windows and it even works well.
+Even though its main development platform is Linux/macOS `rustpwman` works on Windows and it even works well.
 I have tested the `pancurses` and the `crossterm` backend of `cursive` under
 Windows.
 The [`pancurses`](https://github.com/ihalila/pancurses) backend uses a binding to a C library and requires an [installed C compiler](https://github.com/ihalila/pdcurses-sys) in order to build.
 On the other hand Rust itself is dependent on a C compiler when used under Windows.
 Both backends seem to work.